Introduction to R

 Other Tips

-Note that sometimes the install.packages() function doesn’t properly pickup and install all dependencies, resulting in installation errors.
-One solution to this is using the pak::pkg_install() in the pak pacakge, which is a bit more robust in checking for dependencies.
+Note that sometimes the install.packages() function doesn’t properly detect and install all dependencies, resulting in installation errors.
+One solution to this is using the pak::pkg_install() in the pak package, which is a bit more robust in checking for dependencies.